 In 2014 Ady headed to the US for his New York Tour, which included shows in five venues in Manhattan and Brooklyn.
 In the summer, Ady completed music for The Last Man, a short film by East 6 Media.

 The EP was launched at two shows – one at The Water Rats in London and the second at Colchester Arts Centre.
 Ivor Novello award winning songwriter Scott Matthews, appeared as special guest and accompanied Ady’s band at the London show.
-Gerry Diver also guested on fiddle.
-For the second EP launch, Ady was joined by guest Pete Flood, drummer and percussionist with the English contemporary folk band Bellowhead.
-Pete continues to play in Ady’s current full band line-up, along with Toby Bull on trumpet, sax and bass; and ‘Tuba Tom’ Briers on sousaphone.
+Gerry Diver guested on fiddle.
+For the second EP launch, Ady was joined by guest drummer/percussionist Pete Flood (Bellowhead).
+Pete continues to play in Ady’s current full band line-up, along with John Parker (Nizlopi) on double bass and Toby Bull on trumpet, sax and bass.

 “…might well be the first contender for album of the year…deserves to be massive.”